 Boston Terriers and French Bulldogs are both great family dogs, and either breed might be right for your family.
 While they may look the same, they have different personalities that will do better with different families.

-Where the Boston Terrier is gregarious, loves everybody, and has the energy to join their family on adventures, the French Bulldog is reserved with new people or pets and prefers a sedentary lifestyle.
+Where the Boston Terrier is gregarious, loves everybody, and has the energy to join their family on adventures.
+The French Bulldog is similar to the Pug and who is reserved with new people or pets and prefers a sedentary lifestyle.

 Both breeds have low grooming needs and many of the same health issues and their similar appearance may make it even more difficult to decide which breed is best for you and your family.